-Note: Only one host cable and one SFP module are included in the package.
-Additional host cables and SFP modules are optional and can be purchased separately for upgrade.
+Note: Only one host cable is included in the package.
+Additional host cables are optional and can be purchased separately for upgrade.

-Part Description Host Channel A, B, C, D There are four Fibre host channels (A, B, C, and D) which can be use to connect to Fibre HBA on the Host system, or to connect to FC switch.
+Part Description Host Channel A, B Two host channels (A and B) are available and can be use to connect to SAS HBA on the Host system, or to connect to SAS switch.
 SAS Expansion Ports 1, 2 Use for expansion; connect to the SAS In Port of a JBOD subsystem.
-COM2 RJ-11 port; Use to connect to CLI (command line interface) for example to upgrade expander firmware.
-See section 6.3 Upgrading the Expander Firmware. сом1 RJ-11 port; Use to check controller debug messages R-Link Port 10/100 Ethernet RJ-45 port; Use to manage the RAID subsystem via network and web browser.
+COM2 Use to connect to CLI (command line interface) for example to upgrade expander firmware.
+See section 6.3 Upgrading the Expander Firmware. сом1 Use to check controller debug messages R-Link Port Use to manage the RAID subsystem via network and web browser.

-Indicator LED Color Description Host Channel A, B, C, D Status LEDs: Link LED and Activity LED Green Link LED: Indicates Host Channel has linked if the Fibre HBA Card is 8GB.
-Orange Link LED: Indicates Host Channel has linked if the Fibre HBA Card is 4GB.
-Blink Orange Link LED: Indicates Host Channel has linked if the Fibre HBA Card is 2GB.
-Blink Blue Activity LED: Indicates the Host Channel is busy and being accessed.
-SAS Expander Link LED Green Indicates expander has linked.
-SAS Expander Activity LED Blue Indicates the expander is busy and being accessed.
+Indicator LED Color Description Green Indicates Host Channel has connected or linked.
+Link LED Blue Indicates the Host Channel is busy and being accessed.
+Green Indicates expander has connected or linked.
+Activity LED Blue Indicates the expander is busy and being accessed.
 Fault LED Blink RED Indicates that controller has failed.
-CTRL Heartbeat LED Blink Green Indicates that controller is working fine.
-Solid Green Indicates that controller is hung.
+CTRL Green Heartbeat LED Solid Indicates that controller is working fine.
+Indicates that controller is hung.